-The smell of fresh-baked sugar cookies filled my kitchen, and the tinny sound of Frank Sinatra singing “White Christmas” echoed from my outdated iPhone.
+The smell of fresh-baked sugar cookies filled my kitchen, and the tinny sound singing “White Christmas” echoed from my outdated iPhone.
 Behind me, the ghost of a 1920s gangster hovered while I pulled the last hot tray from the oven.
 “Move.
 I don’t want to burn you,” I said automatically, realizing only afterward how ridiculous it sounded.
 Any object—hot or otherwise—would pass straight through the specter.

 Frankie appeared in black and white, his image transparent enough that I could just make out the cooling trays on the kitchen island behind him.
 He wore a pin-striped suit coat with matching cuffed trousers and a fat tie.
 He inhaled as if he could smell the crisp, warm cookies.